 Sung in German, Czech and English surtitles.

-Duration of the performance: 2 hours and 45 minutes, 1 intermission.
+Approximate running time, including intermission: 2 hours and 45 minutes, one 20-minute intermission.